Click below to view Free Floyd’s CBD Event Samples and Super Specials Direct to Your Door!

 Know Your CBD

 One of the most common questions we get from customers is “where do you actually get your CBD from?”
-We can’t blame them; the shifting legality of Cannabis products over the past decades hasn’t exactly fostered a clear image of what’s what.
+We can’t blame them; the shifting legality of cannabis products over the past decades hasn’t exactly fostered a clear image of what’s what.
 But fear not, our hemp doesn’t come from a hydroponic grow box in your friend’s brother’s closet.
 Nor is it sourced from ethically questionable plantations outside of the US.
-At Floyd’s, we’re all about community and that’s why in addition to working with Colorado farmers, we’ve gotten behind a hemp growing cooperative in Lancaster, PA.
+At Floyd’s, we’re all about community and that’s why in addition to working with Colorado farmers, we’ve gotten behind a hemp growing cooperative in Lancaster, PA and are expanding our hemp operations around the country.

 Not only is Lancaster where Floyd grew up, it is also the former hemp growing capital of the US.
 Now that hemp is legal again, we’re helping farmers take advantage of the great soil and generations of experience to grow organic hemp the old-fashioned way.
 Then we take it, extract all the relaxing and recovery enhancing CBD out of it, and bring it to you in a variety of easy-to-use products.